loginom/admin-guide-l10n/data-en/yandex-cloud/README.md

 <p><iframe allowfullscreen="" frameborder="0" height="472" src="https://www.youtube.com/embed/rOYXRR-Lzow" width="835"></iframe></p>

-Access to the analytical platform is provided by resources of Yandex Compute Cloud service.
-The service enables usage of virtual machines in Yandex.Clouds infrastructure for Loginom operation.
+Access to the analytical platform is provided by resources of the Yandex Compute Cloud service.
+The service enables usage of virtual machines in Yandex.Clouds infrastructure for operation on the Loginom platform.
 Depending on the complexity of computations, it is possible to define the required number of cores, storage capacity, size and amount of discs and accessibility zone of the virtual machine.
-As appropriate, these parameters can be changed without the system reinstallation.
+As appropriate, these parameters can be changed without a system reinstallation.

 [Loginom Platform in Yandex.Cloud](https://cloud.yandex.ru/marketplace/products/f2esjn14f4ekcb53igdt)

-## Operation Start
+## Start Operation

 Upon deployment and start of the virtual machine in Yandex.Cloud, it is required to perform the following actions: